klehman-rally/ruhro/README.md

 The scripts are an attempt to shine a flashlight on where the problem occurs on Windows platforms when using Ruby 2.2.6.
 At inception, it is an open question whether Ruby or net/http or httpclient or OpenSSL are the culprit.

+# here is a bogus line in a discardable branch